-Having done a short stint on the VMware storage support team about seven years back, I knew all too well the chaos that would ensue after improper LUN decommissioning.
+Having done a short stint on the VMware storage support team, I knew all too well the chaos that would ensue after improper LUN decommissioning.
 ESX 4.x was particularly bad when it came to handling unexpected storage loss.
 Often hosts would become unmanageable and reboots were the only way to recover.
 Today, things are quite different.
 VMware has made many strides in these areas, including better host resiliency in the face of APD (all paths down) events, as well as introducing PDL (permenant device loss) several years back.
 Despite these improvements, you still don’t want to yank storage out from under your hypervisors.

 Today, I’ll be decommissioning an SSD drive from my freenas server, which will require me to go through these steps.